mstksg/inCode/copy/entries/five-point-haskell-2.md

 Secondly, the type signature of `cachedUpdate` tells us a lot more about what `cachedUpdate`'s intended logic is and what exactly it can support.
-Let's say in the future, a new requirement comes: Deploy a "default" config if `deployConfig` ever fails.
+Let's say in the future, a new requirement comes: Deploy a "default" configuration if `deployConfig` ever fails.

 You _want_ something as drastic like this to require you to change your types